Favro forGame Development

 Games are now live products, requiring continuous development, releases, service, and response to player feedback.
 With all the moving pieces and the vital need for all studio teams and departments to work together, managing it all with a single app makes sense.
 Favro is a single collaborative planning platform that any team can use and scales to any size studio.

-Favro’s core building blocks of cards, boards, collections, and relations, along with recently added automations, collection folders, and shareable links, make it the perfect platform for running your entire studio.
+Favro’s core building blocks of cards, boards, collections, and relations, along with recently added capacity limits, agile dependencies, relations column, automated status roll-ups, and enhanced timelines, make it the perfect platform for running your entire studio.